 Section 504 is an anti-discrimination, civil rights statute that requires the needs of students with disabilities to be met as adequately as the needs of the non-disabled are met.
 Section 504 statest that: “No otherwise qualified individual with a disability in the United States, as defined in section 706(8) of this title, shall, solely by reason of her or his disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any other program or activity receiving Federal financial assistance...”
 [29 U.S.C. §794(a), 34 C.F.R. §104.4(a)]

 What is the definition of a disabled student under Section 504?

-- Has a physical or mental impairment that substantially limits one or more major life activities, including learning.
+- has a mental or physical impairement which substantially limits one or more major life activities;

 What is a "major life activity"?

 Caring for oneself, doing manual tasks, walking, seeing, hearing, eating, sleeping, breathing, standing, lifting, bending, learning, reading, concentrating, thinking, communicating, working or the operation of a major bodily function.
 An impairment that substantially limits one major life activity need not limit other major life activities in order to be considered a disability.